 The Music Education faculty works closely with the Teacher Licensure Office in the School of Education to place students in quality music classrooms throughout their degree in practicum placements and during their student teaching placement.
 In addition, students receive preparation to teach Early Childhood through Senior High in all areas: elementary, choral, and instrumental.
 The program consistently sees over 95% job placement rate upon graduation.

-work with ensemble directors, allowing full-time Master’s students to assist in teaching coursework and directing ensembles.
+The Music Education progam is comprehensively structured to allow for continued study at the Master’s level, with enrollment tripling in the last three years.
+A program highlight includes side-by-side work with ensemble directors, allowing full-time Master’s students to assist in teaching coursework and directing ensembles.

 The Music Education faculty is comprised of nationally and internationally-recognized educators, researchers, clinicians, adjudicators, and award-winning performers with a vested interest in the educational process of our students.
 There is a concerted effort on the part of all faculty to know our students on a professional and personal level, guiding their growth throughout the program.